-• Service Statements Key Performance Indicators Target Progress at 30 June 2009 2.
-To ensure strategies are in place to manage & minimise Council's exposure to public & internal risks.
-1.3 Management practices and reduction in claims.
+Strategic Objective: An informed community working together through strong local and regional connections.
+Service Statements Key Performance Indicators Target Progress at 30 June 2009 To ensure strategies are in place to manage &amp; minimise Council's exposure to public &amp; internal risks.
+Management practices and reduction in claims.
 Enhance staff awareness of risk exposure and risk management techniques through appropriate education programs.
 HCC has sought to raise Westpool's profile through hosting meetings and keeping management informed.
 Council continues with the implementation of the OHS Management Plan initiatives which have seen claims reduced both in terms of number and cost.
 Risk Management has also been involved in the development of the corporate Business Continuity and Disaster Recovery Plans all of which support the Westpool initiatives.
-1.4 Manage Council's insurance claims in a cost effective manner.
-Monthly claims reviews and status reports of large claims reported to Manex.
+1.4 Monthly claims reviews and status reports of large claims reported to Manex.
 Statistical reporting to MANEX continues and is inclusive of claims costs & progress, briefing on specific cases of note, injury management & corrective action statistics.
 Injury management details are plotted against the industry at large as well as other Self Insured Councils for the purposes of benchmarking.
-HCC has achieved better than industry averages for the year.
+HCC has achieved better that industry averages for the year.